 Vulnerability Disclosure Policy

 The federal Judiciary is committed to ensuring the security of the American public by protecting their information.
 On behalf of the federal Judiciary, the Administrative Office of the U.S. Courts (AO) intends this policy to give security researchers clear guidelines for conducting vulnerability discovery activities and to convey our preferences in how to submit discovered vulnerabilities to us.
 Read the policy and learn how to report discovered vulnerabilities.

 Visiting Official Federal Judiciary Pages on Third-Party Websites

-The Administrative Office of the U.S. Courts (AO) maintains official social media accounts on behalf of the federal Judiciary on third-party websites, including YouTube, Twitter, and LinkedIn, to broadcast information about the federal Judiciary to a wider audience.
+The AO maintains official social media accounts on behalf of the federal Judiciary on third-party websites, including YouTube, Twitter, and LinkedIn, to provide information about the federal Judiciary to a wider audience.

 Retweets, likes, or follows of any person or organization on any social media page are not endorsements.
 Promoted Tweets on Twitter are not authorized or controlled by the AO.

 Twitter and LinkedIn Comment Policy

 The AO does not control, moderate, endorse, or respond to the comments, direct messages, or opinions provided by visitors to Twitter or LinkedIn.

 On the Federal Judiciary YouTube channel all user comments are moderated, meaning all messages are reviewed before appearing.
 Comments must be civil and respectful of others.